 You are here

-August 15, 2022: documentation should be submitted to the Colorado Online Licensing (COOL) system
+- August 15, 2023: documentation should be submitted to the Colorado Online Licensing (COOL) system (licensed teachers only; non-licensed teachers must reach out to their district to learn how to submit their documentation.)

 Jump to a section:

-Colorado school districts are required to ensure all K - 3 teachers complete evidence-based training in teaching reading as a result of changes to the Colorado READ Act in SB 19-199 (PDF).
-HB21-1129 extends the previously approved deadline of January 31, 2022, to the beginning of the 2022-23 school year.
-Districts, BOCES, and charters that do not meet the requirements will be ineligible for READ Act funds for the 2022-23 school year.
-In subsequent years, districts will need to ensure that teachers new to teaching K – 3rd grade also meet this requirement.
+Colorado school districts are required to ensure all K-3 teachers who provide literacy instruction and K-12 reading interventionists complete evidence-based training in teaching reading as a result of changes to the Colorado READ Act in SB 19-199 (PDF) and SB22-004 (PDF).
+Districts, BOCES, and charters that do not meet the requirements will be ineligible for READ Act funds.

-To meet this training requirement, State Board of Education rules require that the evidence-based training in teaching reading must:
+To meet the training requirements, State Board of Education rules require that the evidence-based training in teaching reading must:

 - Consist of a minimum of 45 hours;